Rules of the Road

 Before you start a ride: adjust the seat to a comfortable height, squeeze the brakes to make sure there’s resistance, and check the tires to make sure they’re not flat.
 If there’s a problem with the bike, just dock it and hit the red “wrench” button, then choose a different bike.

 All Divvy riders are encouraged to wear a bike helmet.
 Make sure yours fits snugly, wear it level on your head, and always buckle the chin strap.
-Members receive a discount on helmets and other accessories at participating bike shops.

 The same laws apply to bicycles as to motor vehicles in Illinois – including obeying all traffic lights and signs.

 Ride with traffic